DennisDeSwart/php-stanford-corenlp-adapter/README.md

 ## Step 4: Start the CoreNLP serve from the command line.

+Go to the download directory, then enter the following command:

 ```
 java -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000
 ```
-You can change the port to 9001 if port 9000 is busy.
+You can change the port to 9001 if port 9000 is busy (see step 3)